linuxenko/gixi/README.md

   var imageData = new GIXI(imageSize).getImage();

   /*
-   *  Then place it to your dom element
+   *  Then place it into your dom element
    */

   var element = document.getElementById('gixie');